 Serologic Testing and Immunity to SARS-CoV-2 Infection

 The Panel recommends against the use of serologic testing to determine whether a person is immune to SARS-CoV-2 infection (AIII).
-If serologic tests are performed and antibodies are detected, results should be interpreted with caution for the following reasons:
+If serologic tests are performed and antibodies are detected, the results should be interpreted with caution for the following reasons:

 - It is currently unclear how long antibodies persist following infection; and